 Have you got that ‘new year new career’ itch but are yet to do something about it?
 If you don’t continuously refine and adapt your operating style, you’ll quickly become outdated and find that those top jobs pass you by.
 But equipping yourself with new skills requires a willingness to learn new things and develop […]

 While companies have a brand, so too do individuals.
 Being conscious of the brand and image you project is important to ensure it enhances, not detracts from your career.
-I share four key tips for knowing and nurturing your personal brand in order to amplify your career on the LBDGroup website.
-You can read my […]
+I share four key tips for knowing and nurturing your personal brand in order to amplify your career in this article which originally appeared on the […]

 We’ve all tasted rejection of one kind or another, but the nice thing about rejection is there will come a time when, in hindsight, you can see that it turned out to be a good thing.
 Hindsight allows you to realise that, in many cases, you weren’t rejected as ‘a person’, rather that particular role […]